michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     End-of-sentence punctuation symbols such as `.!?` are used for other things too.
 The period in particular is heavily overloaded with other functions such as abbreviations (`in the U.K.`) and number formatting (`30,000.00`).
-Sentence segmentation is a “difficult task” and you're better off using an NLP library for that.
+Sentence segmentation is a “difficult task” and you’re better off using an NLP library for that.
 See [how spaCy does it](https://spacy.io/usage/linguistic-features#sbd), for example.

   </details>